 Extract Brew Day

-Brewing beer with malt extract is the starting point for most new homebrewers.
+Brewing beer at home with malt extract is the starting point for most new homebrewers.
 The process requires minimal equipment and procedures, while still producing quality beer at home.
 For a more in-depth look at the extract-only brewing process, download How-To: Extract-only Brewing.

 ReviewRead through the homebrew recipe and steps of the brewing process entirely before starting your brew day to ensure maximum efficiency.